GPIO

 Beaglebone

-Currently the Beaglebone devices are running a very new 4.1 kernel (which is obviously awesome), unfortunately many of the userspace libraries haven't caught up yet so they only work with the older 3.8 kernel.
-Luckily ruth0000 was kind enough to patch the Octalbonescript JS library and made a lovely node.js module over here: https://www.npmjs.com/package/octalbonescript_capemgr4_1 .
+Currently Beaglebone devices are running a new 4.1 kernel, unfortunately many of the userspace libraries haven't caught up yet so they only work with the older 3.8 kernel.
+Checkout the Octalbonescript JS library and a Node.js module here: https://www.npmjs.com/package/octalbonescript_capemgr4_1.

 With this module you should be able to carry out basic GPIO and analog-to-digital conversion operations.
-To get you started we have a simple example using this module here.
+To get you started we have a example using this module.